Martin2112/trillian/README.md

 | Enable detection of split-view           |  Yes, efficiently      |  Yes, efficiently      |  Yes, efficiently          |

 - [1] -- although full audit is required to verify complete correct operation

+Test change to see if travis works on master.